pagehop/api.pagehopapp.com/source/faq.md

 There are at least 2 possible causes:

-### Unclosed Registration window in the background

-If you get the Registration window and then you ⌥ + Tab to some other window, the Registration window remains open in the background, which prevents Pagehop's main window (or any other window - Settings, About, too) to open up.

-**Solution:** Open the Menu in the MenuBar and click on "Registration..." to get the Registration window to the front and then register your license key or click Cancel.

-If you register Pagehop, you will never experience this behavior, again.

 ### Shortcut isn't what you expect

 Open the Pagehop Menu (from the MenuBar), and click Settings.